 Select Urban Health Activities

-World Trade Center Health Registry - NYC Department of Health and Menatl Hygiene: Dr. Stellman is a past Research Director and currently consultant to The World Trade Center Health Registry, a cohort study of over 71,000 community residents, Lower Manhattan area workers, rescue and recovery workers, and other individuals directly exposed to the collapse and aftermath of the Sept.
+World Trade Center Health Registry - NYC Department of Health and Menatl Hygiene: Dr. Stellman is a past Research Director of The World Trade Center Health Registry, a cohort study of over 71,000 community residents, Lower Manhattan area workers, rescue and recovery workers, and other individuals directly exposed to the collapse and aftermath of the Sept.
 11, 2001, attacks.
-The cohort was first interviewed in 2003-04.
+The cohort was first surveyed in 2003-04.
 Re-surveys in 2007, and 2011, and 2015 have provided health updates while linkage to the National Death Index and state cancer registries are used to determine mortality and cancer incidence.
 The Registry has been the source of numerous publications and much of the Registry data are open to the public on-line.

 Alper HE, Yu S, Stellman SD, et al. Injury, intense dust exposure, and chronic disease among survivors of the World Trade Center terrorist attacks of September 11, 2001.
 Inj Epidemiol.
 2017;4(1):17.